 Presented by: Seiji Ozawa Music Academy / VEROZA Japan /

-Kyoto City, ROHM Theatre Kyoto (Kyoto City music art cultural Promoting Foundation) *Kyoto Performances /
+City of Kyoto, ROHM Theatre Kyoto (Kyoto City music art cultural Promoting Foundation) *Kyoto Performances

 Co-presented by: Rohm Music Foundation

 Seiji Ozawa [Director]